-- 8.10.1 A record of all proceedings shall be kept by the Secretary to the College Misconduct and Fitness to Practise Committee and University Misconduct and Fitness to Practise Committee, but no reference to the record shall be made in the student's personal file, except as permitted by this Regulation and the Code of Practice on Misconduct and Fitness to Practice Committee. - 8.10.2 If a student does not comply with any sanction or condition imposed by a College Misconduct and Fitness to Practise Committee, or University Misconduct or Fitness to Practise Committee, the Academic Registrar or their nominee, or the Head of College (for Students subject to Fitness to Practise procedures) will be asked to decide whether to refer the matter back to the College Misconduct and Fitness to Practise Committee or for consideration as a separate disciplinary offence as per clause 8.2.1 (x) and/or (v) above. - 8.10.3 The University has a duty to refer to the Independent Safeguarding Authority any information about a Student's conduct where such conduct gives rise to concerns about harm or the risk of harm to children or vulnerable adults. - 8.10.4 In exceptional circumstances where new evidence emerges which for good reason, could not have been obtained by the University at the time of the original investigation, an investigation may be commenced in relation to a Student's alleged misconduct that has been previously investigated and found not proven, or where the University has considered an allegation and decided not to take action.
-In such a case the Academic Registrar or Head of College (for students subject to Fitness to Practise procedures) or their nominee will decide whether it is appropriate to take action after considering the nature of the alleged misconduct, the ability of the University to conduct a fair investigation, and whether it is fair, reasonable and proportionate to all parties concerned. - 8.10.5 Any outcome of disciplinary proceedings under this Regulation cannot be overturned by a Senate Review Panel considering a complaint submitted by a Student in accordance with the Code of Practice on Concerns and Complaints. - 8.10.6 Where a Student Conduct investigation is prompted by a complaint from another Student, information about that disciplinary investigation and any subsequent proceedings may be shared with the complainant Student in accordance with data protection legislation.
+- 8.10.1 A record of all proceedings shall be kept by the Secretary to the College Misconduct and Fitness to Practise Committee and University Misconduct and Fitness to Practise Committee, but no reference to the record shall be made in the student's personal file, except as permitted by this Regulation and the Code of Practice on Misconduct and Fitness to Practice Committee. - 8.10.2 If a student does not comply with any sanction or condition imposed by a College Misconduct and Fitness to Practise Committee, or University Misconduct or Fitness to Practise Committee, the Academic Registrar or their nominee, or the Head of College (for Students subject to Fitness to Practise procedures) will be asked to decide whether to refer the matter back to the College Misconduct and Fitness to Practise Committee or for consideration as a separate disciplinary offence as per clause 8.2.1 (x) and/or (v) above. - 8.10.3 The University has a duty to refer to the Independent Safeguarding Authority any information about a Student's conduct where such conduct gives rise to concerns about harm or the risk of harm to children or vulnerable adults. - 8.10.4 In exceptional circumstances where new evidence emerges which, for good reason, could not have been obtained by the University at the time of the original investigation, an investigation may be commenced in relation to a Student's alleged misconduct that has been previously investigated and found not proven, or where the University has considered an allegation and decided not to take action.
+In such a case the Academic Registrar or Head of College (for students subject to Fitness to Practise procedures) or their nominee will decide whether it is appropriate to take action after considering the nature of the alleged misconduct, the ability of the University to conduct a fair investigation, and whether it is fair, reasonable and proportionate to all parties concerned.

+- 8.10.5 Any outcome of disciplinary proceedings under this Regulation cannot be overturned by a Senate Review Panel considering a complaint submitted by a Student in accordance with the Code of Practice on Concerns and Complaints.
+However, and in accordance with the provision made in paragraph 8.10.4, a Senate Review Panel can find that the matter should be referred to a previous stage of the processes outlined in this Regulation, for example if a Reporting Student submits new relevant evidence to the Panel or can demonstrate to the Panel that there has been a procedural irregularity in the consideration of their complaint. - 8.10.6 Where a Student Conduct investigation is prompted by a complaint from another Student, information about that disciplinary investigation and any subsequent proceedings may be shared with the complainant Student in accordance with data protection legislation.